The role of non-universal $Z$ couplings in explaining the $V_{us}$ anomaly: Minimal vector-like lepton models

 \subsection{Validating the model-independent conclusions}

-Based on the model-independent results obtained in Sec.~\ref{sec:non-minimal}, though none of the models reaches the optimal value of $\alpha=-2$, the model $X$ comes close, with $\alpha_X =-3$.
+Based on the model-independent results obtained in Sec.~\ref{sec:non-minimal}, the model $X$ with $\alpha_X =-3$ comes close to the optimal value of $\alpha=-1$.
 This model is therefore expected to give a much better fit to the data as compared to the other models.
-On the other hand, the model $\Sigma$ with $\alpha=+3$, which is the farthest is expected to provide only a marginal improvement over the SM.
-We shall now check if this indeed is the case. \footnote{Note that the models $N$ and $\Sigma$ also give rise to the neutrino masses through the dimension-5 Weinberg operator, and the neutrino masses generated would be too large if we want to have new couplings large enough to account for $R(V_{us})$.
-The $N$ and $\Sigma$ models in their minimal form will therefore not be viable solutions.
-This problem can be addressed by mechanisms of neutrino mass generation \cite{Capdevila:2020rrl}, however this issue is not relevant to our analysis, as we are using the model $\Sigma$ only for the sake of illustration.}
+On the other hand, the model $\Sigma$ with $\alpha=+3$, which is far from the optimal $\alpha$ value, is expected to provide only a marginal improvement over the SM.
+We shall now check if this indeed is the case.

-Here, the main difference from the model-independent analysis is that one needs to take into account the additional constraints from the LFV decays at the tree level (These constraints do not affect model $N$, since $\alpha_N=-1$ and hence the NP leptonic $Z$ couplings vanish.
-However, we are not interested in this model here.).
+Here, the main difference from the model-independent analysis is that one needs to take into account the additional constraints from the LFV decays at the tree level.
 In particular, simultaneous presence of $(y_I)_e$ and $(y_I)_\mu$ couplings is highly constrained by the bounds on the $\mu \to eee$ decay rate.
 Therefore, in the following we focus on the two cases: $(y_I)_e=0$ and $(y_I)_\mu=0$.
 The remaining two non-zero couplings in each case will be related to the WCs, as given in Eq.~\eqref{vll:alpha0}.